zyfjeff/zyfjeff.github.io/docs/编程语言/cpp/tips/tips-45.md

+---
+hide:
+  - toc        # Hide table of contents
+---
-## Tip of the Week #45: Avoid Flags, Especially in Library Code
+# Tip of the Week #45: Avoid Flags, Especially in Library Code

 > Originally posted as TotW #45 on June 3, 2013
 > *by Titus Winters